genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/03_views/01_views-basics.md

 When you set up a data model, it implies relationships between tables.
 For example, a TRADE has a COUNTERPARTY_ID and an INSTRUMENT_ID.
 That means it has a relationship with the COUNTERPARTY and INSTRUMENTS tables.

-Views enable you join related tables to create a single holistic view.
+Views enable you join these tables to create a single holistic view.

 They are a lot more powerful than this in practice; they underpin many Genesis components that read data from the database in real time or in static form.